California Accidental Release Prevention Program (CalARP)

-- If the regulated substance you handle exceeds the threshold quantity on either federal table, your business should have must submitted a RMP by June 21, 1999.
-If an RMP was not submitted by this date and one was required, contact San Mateo County Environmental Health to discuss your options for completing a RMP.
+If the regulated substance you handle exceeds the threshold quantity on either federal table, your business should have submitted a RMP by June 21, 1999.
+If an RMP was not submitted by this date and one was required, contact Environmental Health Services to discuss your options for completing a RMP.

-- If your business handles a regulated substance that exceeds the threshold quantity on the state table, you must submit a RMP upon request by San Mateo County Environmental Health Services.
+If your business handles a regulated substance that exceeds the threshold quantity on the state table, you must submit a RMP upon request by Environmental Health Services.

-- Businesses that are proposing to modify their processes with a regulated substance above the threshold quantity are required to notify San Mateo County Environmental Health Services to determine whether or not the RMP should be revised.
+Businesses that are proposing to modify their processes with a regulated substance above the threshold quantity are required to notify Environmental Health Services to determine whether or not the RMP should be revised.

-For more information on the CalARP Program, call San Mateo County Environmental Health Services at (650) 372-6200 or the Governor’s Office of Emergency Services (OES) at (916) 845-8510, or visit the Governor’s Office of Emergency Services website.
+For more information on the CalARP Program, call Environmental Health Services at (650) 372-6200 or the Governor’s Office of Emergency Services (OES) at (916) 845-8510, or visit the Governor’s Office of Emergency Services website.

 Risk Management Plan Public Review Notice